demisto/content/Releases/LatestRelease/Active_Directory_Query.md

-- Support for custom SSL certs via docker env variable: SSL_CERT_FILE.
+Added support for custom SSL certificates, by using the Docker environment variable: SSL_CERT_FILE.